 The Farm is a training farm for sustainable agriculture, gardening, canning, as well as farm-to-table cooking, sewing and quilting.
 It draws on a wide range of resources such as beekeepers, master gardeners, farm experts, and home economics experts.
 Admission is free with state park entry except for special programming and workshops.
 Located at Prophetstown State Park.

-There are over 5 million pedigree of Hereford cattle!
-They are wholly red with white faces.
+There are over 5 million pedigreed Hereford cattle!
+They are red with white faces.
 They are primarily used as beef cattle.

-The Farm has 6 Berkshire hogs in residence, and they will be harvested in the fall to provide meat for our farm to table dinners, and for sale to the public.
+The Farm has numerous Berkshire hogs in residence, and they will be harvested in the fall to provide meat for our farm to table dinners, and for sale to the public.

 Barred Rock, Black Australop, New Hampshire Red, Ameracauna, and Brown Leghorn Hens.